sambatechno/user_events_attributes/_pages/user-attributes.md

 Our system automatically updates these attributes:
 - **Daily**: All attributes (order information, loyalty tier calculations, point balance updates, purchase pattern analysis, and customer segmentation)

+## 📖 Complete Documentation

+For the complete list of all user attributes with detailed descriptions, types, and business use cases, please visit the [main documentation page](index.html).

 ---